Customer Experience

 #3 Personalized omnichannel experience

-When there is no human interaction, omnichannel personalization provides a means to make the experience more human.
+When there is no human connection and interaction, omnichannel personalization provides a means to make the experience more human.
 It enables customer journey customization based on the specific needs of each individual customer, resulting in enhanced upsell and conversion potential.

 It combines marketing, distribution, and communication channels into a single customer database.
 You can present targeted offers as customers browse your website and tailor suggestions throughout the buyer’s journey.
 You can target customers with new products and campaigns through their social media feeds by tracking browser behavior and abandoned carts.